IVRPowers/blog/content/post/technologies/tts-api-connectors-updated.md

 ##  Natural Language over the Phone...

-All of you know that cognitive services are growing this days, and that's why today we're going to talk about a brand-new API, "Text to speech".
-This API can convert text into natural voice in just a few seconds even less.
-There are a lot of Cloud Speech APIs for Text To Speech, but we will focus on the Cloud Giants: [Google Cloud](https://cloud.google.com/), [Microsoft Azure](https://azure.microsoft.com/) and [Amazon Web Services](https://aws.amazon.com/).
+All of you know about cognitive services is growing these days, and that's why today we're going to talk about our new TTS-API  for "Text to speech".
+This connector converts text into a dynamic natural voice in just a few milliseconds.
+There are a lot of Cloud Speech APIs, but we will focus on the Cloud Giants: [Google Cloud](https://cloud.google.com/), [Microsoft Azure](https://azure.microsoft.com/) and [Amazon Web Services](https://aws.amazon.com/).

-We are excited to announce that **Interactive Powers is adding more than 300 voices, 45 languages, and new APIs to give developers more control over synthesized speech output in applications** that need text-to-speech voice.
-With Amazon Polly, Google Cloud, Microsoft Azure developers now have control over the volume, pitch, rate, and pronunciation of the voices that interact with their phone users.

 ##  What is really important?

 Text-to-Speech has been an important tool in developer’s armory.
 It allows developers to create interactive voice applications by generating speech dynamically, rather than playing static, pre-recorded media files.
-Plivo platform supports this capability through our [VoiceXML IVR](https://www.ivrpowers.com/voicexml/) platforms  < prompt > VoiceXML.
-Today, with normal text-to-speech, developers can only choose from a basic male or female voice in a subset of languages, without pauses, tonal modulations or other qualities that a natural speech possesses.
+Our solutions supports this capability through our [VoiceXML IVR](https://www.ivrpowers.com/voicexml/) platforms  < prompt >.

+We are excited to announce that **Interactive Powers is adding more than 300 voices, 45 languages, and new APIs to give developers more control over synthesized speech output in applications** that need text-to-speech voice.
+With Amazon Polly, Google Cloud, Microsoft Azure developers now have control over the volume, pitch, rate, and pronunciation of the voices that interact with their phone users.

 * HTTP-TTS connector for [Amazon Polly TTS](http://blog.ivrpowers.com/post/technologies/amazon-tts-connector/)
 * HTTP-TTS connector for [Google Cloud TTS](http://blog.ivrpowers.com/post/technologies/google-tts-connector/)